diathelia/Platypus/README.md

 This repo uses a monkey patch to alias Web Audio API syntax for WebKit browsers

+This repo uses normalize.css in an attempt to coax-together browser slider behaviours

 This repo also contains a feature detection script to specifically test for audio:

  - Sometimes the audio blob is properly encoded but the browser fails to display it,